Sitecore/Sitecore.Pathfinder/README.md

 ### Installation
 The package is installed by making a request to the [Website]/sitecore/shell/client/Applications/Pathfinder/InstallPackage with the name of the package on the query string.
-This webpage uses Nuget to unpack the files to the [DataFolder]/Pathfinder/Installed directory.
+This webpage uses NuGet to unpack the files to the [DataFolder]/Pathfinder/Installed directory.
 Once the files are available, Pathfinder rebuilds the project and emits items and files to the website.

 Any dependency packages are unpacked before the package and are processed in the same way.

 ### Dependency packages
-A project can depend on other Nuget packages using the standard Nuget dependency mechanism.
+A project can depend on other NuGet packages using the standard NuGet dependency mechanism.
 Dependency packages are located in the
 [Project]/sitecore.project/packages directory.
 As part of deploying these packages are copied to the website and installed.

 To add a new dependency package, copy the file (.nupkg) to the [Project]/sitecore.project/packages directory.
-In the Nuspec file [Project]/sitecore.project/sitecore.nuspec add the filename to the ``dependencies`` tag like this (see [Nuspec Reference](https://docs.nuget.org/create/nuspec-reference)):
+In the Nuspec file [Project]/sitecore.project/sitecore.nuspec add the filename to the ``dependencies`` tag like this (see [Nuspec Reference](https://docs.NuGet.org/create/nuspec-reference)):

 ```xml
 <dependencies>